ci-fairy - a CLI tool¶

 GitLab predefined environment variable

 of type “File”.
-The “Key” is the file name given to --authfile
+The “Key” is the file name given to --authfile, the

 value is the token value of your private token.